nikomatsakis/rustconf-2021/content/index.md

 ???

-Even as long as three years!
-This is not great.
+But for most folks it was longer.
+Some of them had been using Rust for more than 3 years!

-If we want to get to the point where Rust is used for everything at scale.
-We have to do better.
+If we want to truly want people to feel as productive in Rust as they do in Python -- and I do -- we have got to do better.
 A lot better.

 ---

 # Rust rocks 🎸...

+???

+The fact is, Rust really rocks...

 --

 ## ...once you learn it 😬

+???

+...once you learn it!
+But that can be quite difficult.

 ---